andongluis/nlg-blog/docs/_posts/2019-11-22-Summarization-post.md

 ### Multi-task/ Multi-Reward

-(Guo, Pasunuru, and Bansal 2018)

-Intro paragraph
-- problem they set out to solve
-- main approach that they used

-Approach
-- Explanation of the method/model that they used
-	- Main model that is used
-	- A bit of details on the neural architecture (RNN/CNN/FFNN, attention/transformer?, encoder/decoder)
-	- Learning setup (optimization algorithm, loss function)
-- What makes this different from other approaches
-- Include graph of setup or some equation

-Experiment and Results
-- Dataset that they used
-- Metrics that they used (additional details if not already known)
-- Graph/Table of results

-Additional comments
-- Limitations if any
-- Links, if possiblee

-### Unsupervised Learning

-(Yousefi-Azar and Hamey, 2017)

-Intro paragraph
-- problem they set out to solve
-- main approach that they used

-Approach
-- Explanation of the method/model that they used
-	- Main model that is used
-	- A bit of details on the neural architecture (RNN/CNN/FFNN, attention/transformer?, encoder/decoder)
-	- Learning setup (optimization algorithm, loss function)
-- What makes this different from other approaches
-- Include graph of setup or some equation

-Experiment and Results
-- Dataset that they used
-- Metrics that they used (additional details if not already known)
-- Graph/Table of results

-Additional comments
-- Limitations if any
-- Links, if possiblee
+Given the flexibility of abstractive summarization and the multiple aspects that encompass good summarization, some methods employ more complex models that account for the multiplicity of the task.
+For instance, similar to the reinforcement learning in the extractive methods, (Kryscinski et al. 2018) use a combination of RL and maximum likelihood to improve the ROGUE score directly.
+A more intricate model uses multiple tasks to achieve its goal of good summarization (Guo, Pasunuru, and Bansal 2018).
+This paper ensures that relevant information is present through an adaptation of the question answering field, and ensures text cophesion through sentence inference.

+Given that the multi-task model has a larger scope, its model and setup are more intricate.
+The main idea of their approach is that they have trained a model to deal with three main tasks:
+- a question generation task (to identify what are the main questions the summary ought to answer),
+- an entailment generation task (understanding how two sentences are related to each other)
+- a summary generation task
+By having a model that uses mostly the same parameters for all three tasks, the network will have learned how to answer the correct questions and how to construct a summary that has coherent flow to it.
+The specifics of the model involve an encoder-decoder architecture that uses bidirectional LSTM's for the encoder, LSTM's for the decoder, a pointer-generator network (more on this here) for identifying words from the source document that are useful for the summary, and a coverage loss (more on this here) that helps avoid word repetitions.

+(**GRAPH OF THE SHARING OF THE NETWORK**)

+The dataset used for training are the CNN/DailyMail and Gigaword datasets for summarization, the Stanford Natural Language Inference dataset (more on this here) for the entailment generation, and the SQuAD dataset (fmore on this here) for the question generation tasks.
+Validation testing was done on the DUC-2002 and the CNN/DailyMail datasets. in adddtion to showing the ROGUE F1 (N=1, N=2, ROGUE-L) are better than their reported baselines and that the multi-task approach improves the baselines a bit, they show that humans tend to prefer the multi-task summaries over its non-multi-task counterpart.

+(**TABLE OF HUMAN RESULTS HERE**)

+It is worth noting that despite the gains that are made through this multi-task approach, the difference between their approach with and without the multiple tasks is not that large.
+This raises the question of the tradeoff between model/training complexity and the performance gains from it.

 ## Extractive and Abstractive Hybrid

 In addition to purely extractive and abstractive methods, there has also been some work done in the intersection of these (Chen and Bansal 2018).
 The setup for these often involves using the extraction methods in order to select what sentence or paragraph is pertinent to the summary, and then using abstractive methods to compose a new text.

-One paper that has gained traction in recent years is by scientists at Google Brain (Liu et al. 2018).
+One paper that has gained traction in recent years is by scientists at Google Brain (Liu et al. 2018) (repo <a href="https://github.com/tensorflow/tensor2tensor/tree/master/tensor2tensor/data_generators/wikisum" target="_blank">here</a>>.
 In this project, they aim to automatically generate Wikipedia summaries at the beginning of each article.
 The input for the model are the article's reference sources and the Google search results when querying the article's title; and the output is the generated summary of the article.
 By having an extractive phase followed by an abstractive one, they manage to train a model that is able to create decent Wikipedia summaries.
 What distinguishes this paper from others is its use of Wikipedia as a dataset as well as its mix of extractive and abstractive methods.

 The first phase of the model is the extractive one, where they look at all paragraphs of all input documents and they rank them to assess how important is each paragraph.
 The methods that they test for extraction are all count-based, such as using *tf-idf* (more information on it <a href="https://lizrush.gitbooks.io/algorithms-for-webdevs-ebook/content/chapters/tf-idf.html" target="_blank">here</a>), bi-grams, word frequencies, and similarities.